 - Azythromycin if having breathlessness at rest.
 Dose: 250 mg x twice for one day followed by 250 mg once a day for next 4 days.
 Alternatively use Doxycycline.
 Dose: 200 mg for 5-7 days.

-- HCQ Dose: 400 mg x twice for one day and then 200 mg x twice for next seven days.
+- HCQ (optional) Dose: 400 mg x twice for one day and then 200 mg x twice for next seven days.

 Extra measures for severe disease (Choose two or more yourself for severe symptoms):